the-turing-way/the-turing-way/book/website/project-design/sdp/pd-sdp-sensitive-files.md

 Files that are already tracked by Git (i.e. files that has previously been staged or committed) will not be ignored.
 It is therefore often a good idea to create a `.gitignore `file when you set up a new repository, so that you do not accidentally commit files that you do not want to.

-It is, neverthess, possible to ignore files that are already tracked by Git.
+It is, nevertheless, possible to ignore files that are already tracked by Git.
 To do this, you will first need to delete the file from your repository and then add a new rule to your `.gitignore` file.

 ### Committing a file that has previously been ignored